dragonflydb/documentation/docs/command-reference/bloom-filter/bf.reserve.md

 ---
-description: Learn how to use Redis BF.RESERVE to create a new bloom filter entry in Dragonfly.
+description: Learn how to use Redis BF.RESERVE to create a new Bloom filter entry in Dragonfly.
 ---
 import PageTitle from '@site/src/components/PageTitle';